wizut-cvlab/thermal-dlib-shape-predictor/README.md

 -`13.0` maximum distance,
 between two corresponding shape points.
 Distance is expressed in pixels.

-There is 3 results file:
+There is 4 results file:
 - `results-manual.txt` contains results of manula face marking on Thermal images,
 - `results-thermal.txt` contains results of cascade of thermal faces,
 - `results-visual.txt` contains results, when for prediction thermal shape we use face cascade generated on visual image.
+- `results-pointsDistances.txt` contains calculated distances, for every 68point from all images

 `podsumowanie.xlsx` is additional Excel file with summary results and polish labels.